 Developed by the NI based on members’ experiences and industry best practice it references IMO Model Course 1.30; section A-1/6 of the STCW Code; TMSA 3 – Element 3 and section 4.20 of Guide to Safe Container Operations by Container Ship Safety forum.

-The first two days of the course are intended to build on the technical competency of senior navigation officers and engineers, it will give them the skills, techniques and confidence to assess and record behavioural competency in support of company operations, to improve quality and reduce risk.
+The course is intended to build on the technical competency of senior navigation officers and engineers, it will give them the skills, techniques and confidence to assess and record behavioural competency in support of company operations, to improve quality and reduce risk.

 - Differentiating assessments and audits